 Social media manager salary benchmarks

-According to The Creative Group 2019 Salary Guide, social media manager positions are among the hot jobs in the U.S. The midpoint starting salary for social media managers is $57,750.
-Use our Salary Calculator to find social media manager salary ranges and what you can earn in your city.
+According to the Salary Guide from Robert Half, social media manager positions are among the hot jobs in the U.S. Use the guide to find social media manager salary ranges and what you can earn in your city.

 Social media manager duties and expectations